 1. Real estate investors could be easier to work with

 One of the worst nightmares of any real estate agent – whether beginner or experienced – is dealing with difficult clients.
 If you opt to work with investors, you will avoid this issue in most of your deals.
 Homebuyers and sellers tend to get emotional and picky.
 They are either in search of the perfect home or find it hard to separate from their old home, which means that a deal can take months.
 Real estate investors, on the other hand, look for one thing only: a high return on investment.
-As long as you can find them a property which matches their budget and expected return, they are ready to buy.
+As long as you can find them a property that matches their budget and expected return, they are ready to buy.
 In many cases, they might not even want to see the property for sale if the inspection shows no major problems and the investment analysis points towards a good cap rate and cash on cash return.

 2. Deals can be expedited

-When you work with homebuyers or sellers, deals tend to take longer to close.
+When you work with home buyers or sellers, deals tend to take longer to close.
 In addition to having to show them more properties, regular people looking to buy a home often have problems securing a mortgage and rarely pay in cash.
 The situation is very different with property investors.
 Once they find a profitable investment property, they are ready to move forward with the purchase.
 The reason is that financing a rental property is more straightforward than financing a home.
-First of all, real estate investors find it easy to get a mortgage because they have their rental income as an additional guarantee, so lenders see them as lower risk borrowers.
+First of all, real estate investors find it easy to get a mortgage because they have their rental income as an additional guarantee, so lenders see them as lower-risk borrowers.
 Second, investors have access to various types of creative financing options such as hard money lenders, private money lenders, syndication, crowdfunding, and partnerships, which is not something that homebuyers can usually go for.
 So, if you want to close your deals fast, you are better off working with property investors.

 FREE Guide: Learn how to earn more with our Real Estate Agent Income Guide.